sbose78/health-search/README.md

 - Clone the repository
 - The Openshift-deployable app can be found at web/health-search/...
   Add a file named "credentials.properties" under wsgi/openshift/
-- To a "python manage.py runserver " at wsgi/openshift in the commandline
+- Do a "python manage.py runserver " at wsgi/openshift in the commandline
-- The